- Behavior

 We recognize that a student’s dress is an opportunity for them to share their unique personality and culture.
 GRCMS desires to both celebrate each individual student and to maintain a standard for student appearance that preserves and promotes a positive and appropriate self image, respect for others, and a Christian learning environment.
 The purpose of our dress code is to help students recognize their important role in building a professional learning environment here at school.
 Dress is an important part of this role.

-Hats, hoodies and other headwear must allow the face to be visible and not interfere with the line of sight to any student or staff.
-Students should not wear hoodies in class or chapel.
+- Hats, hoodies and other headwear must allow the face to be visible and not interfere with the line of sight to any student or staff.
+Note: Hoodies are allowed, but the hood must remain down while at school.

 Examples of clothing not considered appropriate for school include, but are not limited to: